Skip to content

 }

-Since this API depends on the core Python engine, we need to reference this engine in the API.
-We used the very convenient Git Submodules in order to share a clean development environment.
+Since this API depends on the core Python engine, we need to reference the engine in the API.
+We used the very convenient Git Submodules to share a clean development environment.

 SmartSight Android